CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 #### Properties

 Each class provides a list of properties.
 A property has a `type` and, for the array types, it may include a `componentType` and a `componentCount`.
 Additionally, a property may be designated as `optional`, and if so, a `default` value for the property may be provided to apply to all instances of the class that do not set a value for the property.
+For example, a property of `ARRAY` type may provide an empty array as the `default`.
 To learn more about properties, refer to the [Cesium 3D Metadata Specification](https://github.com/CesiumGS/3d-tiles/tree/3d-metadata-spec/specification/Metadata#classes).

 ```javascript
 "classes": {